 SOC 2 Penetration Testing Services

-SOC stands for Service Organization Control, and SOC 2 compliance is the industry standard for technology for SOC members.
+SOC 2 compliance is the industry standard for technology service organizations.
 To become SOC 2 compliant, companies must conduct a cybersecurity audit.
 This audit analyzes five controls, known as the Trust Service Principles (TSP): security, availability, processing integrity, confidentiality, and privacy.
 Auditors assure that these five controls are relevant to the industry.
 Cybersecurity experts recommend penetration testing once a quarter or twice a year as part of SOC 2 compliance audits.

 There are two types of SOC 2 Audits - Type I and Type II.
 A SOC 2 Type I audit is more of a documentation review, whereas a SOC 2 Type II audit is a review of operations - control implementation effectiveness.